 We all face an urgent climate emergency.
 Hard science tells us we have just twelve years left to modify our behaviours or face total catastrophe.
 The world’s leading climate scientists have again given us a stark warning.
 In a newly published United Nations IPCC report, these dozen years are now critical to keep global warming at a maximum of 1.5°C. Though we have not even reached that figure yet (we are at +1°C), the changes already unleashed paint a terrifying picture of the future for us all.
-A future of extremes – drought, flood, heat and storms – creating famines, disease epidemics and mass extinctions.
+Extreme weather events such as drought, flood, heat and storms are becoming more frequent.
+In turn, we are creating famines, disease epidemics and mass extinctions.

 Any increase beyond that 1.5°C will generate poverty, starvation and mass migration.
-Hence it also increases the risk of major wars over meagre resources affecting billions of people.
+Hence it also increases the risk of significant wars over meagre resources affecting billions of people.
 There is no escaping this tightening net, wherever you live or however rich you are.
 We have nowhere else to go.
-Our fragile civilisations will collapse and humankind could easily extinguish itself if we don’t act now.
+Our fragile civilisations will collapse, and humankind could quickly extinguish itself if we don’t act now.
 Indeed, the famous Doomsday Clock is now at 100 seconds to midnight, the worst it’s ever been since its creation in 1947.

 Pushing through the market square

 News had just come over

 We had five years left to cry in.